Kroro1208/gh-get-reviews/README.md

 - 🎯 **Complete review visibility** - See ALL reviews across ALL your PRs
 - 📊 **Smart analytics** - Discover who reviews you most, review patterns, and more
-- 📝 **Beautiful reports** - Generate shareable Markdown reports with table of contents
+- 📝 **Beautiful reports** - Generate shareable Markdown reports with enhanced table of contents
 - 🔍 **Advanced filtering** - By time, organization, repository, and review status
 - ⚡ **Lightning fast** - Efficient GitHub API usage with smart caching
+- 🐱 **Cute loading animations** - Enjoy adorable characters while processing
+- 📅 **Timeline view** - GitHub-style chronological display of reviews and replies

 ## 🚀 Quick Start